Happy people visiting Machu Picchu ruins, Peru

 Huayna Picchu

-You need to buy a permit (numbers limited) to climb Huayna Picchu and it does sell out a long way in advance.
+You need to buy a permit (limited in number) to climb Huayna Picchu, and it sells out well in advance.
 Please ask us for more information.

 It is well worth the entry fee.
-It’s an energetic 1-2 hour walk to the top with steep staircases and steel cables to help at points.
+It’s an energetic 1-2-hour walk to the top, with steep staircases and steel cables at points.
 In wet weather, it can be slippery.
-Once you make the top, you have a new and wonderful perspective over Machu Picchu.
+Once you reach the top, you have a new and wonderful perspective of Machu Picchu.
 Huayna Picchu also offers access to the Temple of the Moon, one of the three main temples at Machu Picchu.

 Machu Picchu Mountain